Skip to the content.

 At a minimum, the page must:

 Note: Because you are linking to Medium, you may want to consider how the design of your webpage compliments or clashes with the design of Medium as a platform.
+You may want to copy your article data into your website so that the user can stay in one place to view your work.
 It is encouraged but not required that you embed the content of your 4 Medium posts directly into your website for a more cohesive portfolio.
+I expect the 4 links at a bare minimum.

 There are a number of design questions you need to answer: